JFToro192/SIMILE-WQP-webGIS/Readme.md

-The WebGIS app is being developed under the framework of the [interreg project SIMILE](https://progetti.interreg-italiasvizzera.eu/it/b/78/sistemainformativoperilmonitoraggiointegratodeilaghiinsubriciedeiloroe) to visualize the Water Quality Parameter (WQP) Maps products.
+The WebGIS app is being developed under the framework of the [interreg project SIMILE](https://progetti.interreg-italiasvizzera.eu/it/b/78/sistemainformativoperilmonitoraggiointegratodeilaghiinsubriciedeiloroe) to visualize the Water Quality Parameter (WQP) Maps products (https://www.webgis.eo.simile.polimi.it/).

 The project aims to improve the actual insubric lakes monitoring system and to create a shared policy for water management through an advanced informative system and citizen participation.
 The project is funded under the Interreg Italy-Switzerland Cooperation